jameslan/libxml2-wasm/docs/tutorial.md

 schema.dispose();
 ```

-RELAX NG is also supported, with another validator class [`RelaxNGValidator`](../classes/References.RelaxNGValidator.html).
+RELAX NG is also supported, with another validator class {@link RelaxNGValidator | `RelaxNGValidator`}.